jheslian/Python_Testing/README.md

     * run `pytest tests/unit_test` for unit test and
     * run `pytest tests/integration_test` for test integration

+    To check the coverage of the test:
+    * run `pytest --cov-report term --cov=. tests/integration_test` for integration test
+    * run `pytest --cov-report term --cov=. tests/unit_test` for unit test

     For locust: *make sure the application is running before running locust* on the other terminal:
     * activate the virtual environment